Kyle Higashioka Player Props: Yankees vs. Orioles

-After hitting .172 with three doubles, a home run, four walks and five RBI in his past 10 games, Kyle Higashioka and the New York Yankees face the Baltimore Orioles (who will start Tyler Wells) at 7:05 PM ET on Wednesday.
+The New York Yankees, including Kyle Higashioka (hitting .179 in his past 10 games, with three doubles, a home run, four walks and five RBI), take on starter Kyle Gibson and the Baltimore Orioles at Yankee Stadium, Thursday at 7:05 PM ET.

-In his previous game he had a hitless showing (0-for-2) against the Orioles.
+He had a hitless performance in his most recent game (0-for-2) against the Orioles.

 Kyle Higashioka Game Info & Props vs. the Orioles